Green Hierarchical Vision Transformer for Masked Image Modeling: Introduction

 On the one hand, the asymmetric encoder-decoder architecture significantly reduces the computation burden of pre-training.
 On the other hand, MAE only supports the isotropic ViT~\cite{dosovitskiy2020image} architecture as the encoder, while most of the modern vision models adopt hierarchical structure~\cite{krizhevsky2012image,he2016deep,liu2021swin}, in part due to the need of handling the scale-variations of visual elements.
 In fact, the hierarchical structure and local inductive bias are crucial in various CV tasks that require representations of different levels or scales to make predictions, including image classification~\cite{he2016deep}, and object detection~\cite{girshick2014rich}.
 Yet it is still not straightforward how the hierarchical vision transformers, \eg Swin Transformer~\cite{liu2021swin}, can be integrated into the MAE framework.
 Moreover, though the work SimMIM~\cite{xie2021simmim} has explored Swin Transformer for MIM, it operates on both visible and masked patches and suffers from heavy computation costs compared with MAE.
 As a concrete example, we find that even the base size model of SimMIM cannot be trained on a single machine with eight 32GB GPUs, let alone the larger ones.
 The computation burden makes it difficult for a wider range of researchers to dive into this field of research, not even to mention the amount of carbon emission during the model development process.

 To this end, we strive to devise a new and green approach for MIM with hierarchical models, in the spirit of \darkgreen{Green AI}~\cite{schwartz2020green,xu2021survey}.
 Our work focuses on extending the asymmetric encoder-decoder architecture of MAE to hierarchical vision transformers, particularly the representative model Swin Transformer~\cite{liu2021swin}, for the sake of efficient pre-training on visible patches only.
-We identify that the major obstacle is the limitation of the local window attention.
-Though widely used in hierarchical vision transformers, the local window attention does not work well with the random masking as it creates various-sized local windows that are infeasible for computing in parallel.
+We identify that the major obstacle is the inductive bias of hierarchical ViTs, i.e., the locality induced by i) window attention~\cite{huang2019interlaced,liu2021swin,yuan2021hrformer} with non-overlapped window partition, and ii) convolution/pooling~\cite{wang2021pyramid,fan2021multiscale,chu2021twins,guo2022cmt} with overlapped window partition.
+These operators are incompatible with random masking as it creates various-sized local windows that are infeasible for computing in parallel.